CTask1/Sepulcher/docs/README.md

 - Use Necrotic Drain to heal and fill a blood meter up to three times per day
     - If this meter is not filled by the end of the day, becomes Ravenous
 - Debuff: Ravenous (Reduces max health by 10% for one day)
-- Ability: Shadowmeld (Guarantees enemy will miss their next attack)
+- Combat ability: Shadowmeld (Guarantees enemy will miss their next attack)
 - Resurgence (Resurrect at 50% health once)
 - Restless (Cannot heal from sleeping)